Java UDF

 +----------------------------------------------+

-Create a Python UDF using an external resource
+Create a Python UDF using external resources

-Upload the Python script.
+Upload the Python script

-You can call the
+You can call

-DBMS_PYTHON.LOADPYHONprocedure to upload a Python script as an external resource to an OBServer.
-Here is an example of a script file:String url = "<URL to Python>"; InputStream is = new URL(url).openStream(); // conn is a connection to OceanBase PreparedStatement ps = conn.prepareStatement("call DBMS_PYTHON.LOADPYHON(? ,? ,? )"); ps.setString(1, "varchar_test_script"); ps.setBlob(2, is); ps.setString(3, "varcharUrl Python script"); ps.execute();The DBA user can query the
+DBMS_PYTHON.LOADPYHONto upload a Python script as an external resource to the OBServer.
+The following example shows a script file:String url = "<URL to Python>"; InputStream is = new URL(url).openStream(); // conn is a connection to OceanBase PreparedStatement ps = conn.prepareStatement("call DBMS_PYTHON.LOADPYHON(? ,? ,? )"); ps.setString(1, "varchar_test_script"); ps.setBlob(2, is); ps.setString(3, "varcharUrl Python script"); ps.execute();After the external resources are successfully created, you can query the

 Execute the following SQL statement to create a Python UDF named